Fire and rescue services

 To avoid heat stroke and dehydration:

-Sand and dust storms happen often.
+Sand and dust storms are common.

 If a natural disaster or severe weather occurs: